1

 How to get into electrical engineering with no experience?

-To start a career as an electrical engineer with no experience, pursue a relevant bachelor's degree in electrical engineering or a related field, and develop skills in circuit design, programming, and using tools like MATLAB or AutoCAD.
-Gaining internships, entry-level positions, or participating in projects and certifications such as the Fundamentals of Engineering (FE) exam can also improve job prospects.
+To start a career as an electrical engineer with no experience, pursue a relevant bachelor's degree in electrical engineering or a related field, and develop skills in circuit design, programming, and testing.
+Gaining hands-on experience through internships, entry-level positions, or personal projects using tools like MATLAB or PCB design software can also be beneficial.
+Certifications such as the Fundamentals of Engineering (FE) exam can improve job prospects.

 What are some typical projects or assignments an entry-level Electrical Engineer might work on during their first year?